Brett DiBiase: Mississippi welfare funds scandal

 DiBiase was arrested February 5, 2020, by the State Auditors Office of Mississippi in connection with a multimillion-dollar embezzlement scheme.
 The indictments included a range of violations involving fraud and embezzlement.
 On December 17, he pleaded guilty to one count of making a false statement, for which he was fined $48,000.

 In December 2020, DiBiase pleaded guilty to making fraudulent statements about a welfare fund scheme and paid $5,000 in restitution.
 He also was found to have accepted a $48,000 contract from Mississippi's state welfare agency for work he did not perform because he was in a luxury rehab facility in Malibu, California.
 An audit showed that all payments to the DiBiase family, namely DiBiase, his father and brother Ted DiBiase Jr., were indicative of fraud, waste or abuse.
 In May 2022, the Mississippi Department of Human Services sued DiBiase, his father and brother, retired NFL quarterback Brett Favre, and several others to recover more than $20 million in money "squandered" from the Temporary Assistance for Needy Families anti-poverty program.
 On March 2, 2023, DiBiase pleaded guilty to one federal charge of conspiracy to defraud the United States and faces up to five years in prison.
+As of January 2026, DiBiase has yet to be sentenced for this charge, and still awaits his sentencing hearing.
+On February 25, 2026, during his brother Ted DiBiase Jr.'s criminal trial, former director of the Mississippi Department of Human Services John Davis, the highest ranking official indicted in the Mississippi welfare fraud scandal and who in 2022 received a 90 year prison sentence for his role in the scandal, provided text messages confirming how he got close to the two DiBiase, including establishing a very close relationship with Brett DiBiase.
+Brett at one point in 2018 told Davis "It's only when I'm with you I fell safe enough to sleep," and on another occasion told Davis "I will freaking die for you."